PennyLaneAI/pennylane-pq/README.rst

 How to cite
 ===========

+.. todo:: change reference

-If you are doing research using OpenQML, please cite #todo: adjust citation
+If you are doing research using OpenQML, please cite `our whitepaper <https://arxiv.org/abs/1804.03159>`_:

+  Nathan Killoran, Josh Izaac, Nicolás Quesada, Ville Bergholm, Matthew Amy, and Christian Weedbrook.
+Strawberry Fields: A Software Platform for Photonic Quantum Computing. *arXiv*, 2018. arXiv:1804.03159

 Contributing